St Mark’s abroad – alumni and friends connect in US and Canada

 Purpose and value: The Scholarship will be paid towards the travel, accommodation, tuition, and/or general living expenses of the Scholar/s to support them to study at either the University of Oxford or the University of Cambridge.
 Any part of the Scholarship used for payment of fees will be paid directly by St Mark’s College to the relevant college in the University of Oxford or Cambridge, or to the relevant university, and any part to be used for travel, accommodation, and general living expenses will be paid to the Scholar/s by St Mark’s College.

-The award for the 2024-25 academic year will comprise a single Scholarship with a value of up to $35,000 (AUD), or a number of Scholarships totalling not more than $35,000 (this figure may be revised, probably upwards, in February-March 2024).
+The award for the 2024-25 academic year will comprise a single Scholarship with a value of up to $37,000 (AUD), or a number of Scholarships totalling not more than $37,000 (this figure was revised upwards in March 2024 from the previously advertised figure).
 In the case of more than one award, the selection committee will allocate funds to Scholars according to assessed merit and need.
-As tuition and living costs in Oxford or Cambridge will exceed $35,000 per annum, applicants are strongly encouraged to apply for other scholarships and sources of financial support.
+As tuition and living costs in Oxford or Cambridge will exceed $37,000 per annum, applicants are strongly encouraged to apply for other scholarships and sources of financial support.

 At the absolute discretion of the College, a Scholarship may be renewed for up to two further academic years subject to satisfactory performance by the Scholar and the Scholar demonstrating need for the renewal of the Scholarship.
 In exceptional circumstances, the College may give consideration to a further award to enable a doctoral student to complete their doctorate at Oxford or Cambridge; no Scholar should assume that such further funding will be possible.